Children in households with substance misuse, domestic violence or mental health problems: Who is at risk of entering care?

-A study looking at the relationship between household risk factors, particularly substance misuse, domestic violence and mental health problems and the later entry of children into local authority care.
+A study looking at the relationship between risk factors in adults in a household and the later entry of children into local authority care.

 Activities and Methods

 The study used routinely collected data from social services in Wales and linked it to data from health and education to look at the households children were living in before they entered care.
 It looked at the risk factors in the adults living in those households as well as child characteristics.
 A range of risk factors were considered including substance misuse, mental health problems, violence at home, learning disabilities and different types of neurodivergence.
 These were compared to the rest of the population.
 In particular the study explored:

 - What impact different types of risk factors among the adults in a household had on the likelihood of children entering care

 - How the impact of different risk factors varied according to whether they occur in mothers, or fathers and in single parent households